Ella Giles Ruddy: Personal life

 As Ella A. Giles, she read papers before the Prison Congress and the Illinois Social Science Association.
 Being deeply interested in liberal religious thought, she attended a course of lectures in the Meadville Theological School.
 Ruddy was a Unitarian; and later became a Christian Scientist.

 In Los Angeles, in 1896, she married George Drake Ruddy.
 She was a founder of philanthropic clubs in Los Angeles.
 She favored woman suffrage; and was the first president of the Los Angeles Political Equality League, as well as the president of the Los Angeles Equal Suffrage Association, and the Southern California Woman's Press Club.
 In 1902, Ruddy became the first president of the California Badger Club, Los Angeles District.
 She was a member of the Friday Morning Club, the Ebeil Club (Los Angeles), Los Angeles Women's City Club, and the Severance Club.

-Ruddy died June 26, 1917, and is buried at Forest Hill Cemetery, in Madison, Wisconsin.
+Ruddy died in Los Angeles on June 26, 1917, and is buried at Forest Hill Cemetery, in Madison, Wisconsin.